 The policy and practice of Human Resource Development (HRD).
 Focuses on theories of individual and organisational learning, HRD in organisations, the social and national context of HRD.
 Provides opportunities to practice HRD skills.

-Human Resource Development has a vital role to play in business today.
-As the work environment continues to evolve at a rapid pace, HRD professionals have an excellent opportunity to encourage sustainable growth through the design, implementation and evaluation of HRD strategies and learning interventions that are aligned with the needs of the business.
-Upon successful completion of this paper students will have developed a greater understanding of the impact learning interventions have on an organisation's ability to expand its capacity in order to create its future.
+Human Resource Development (HRD) plays a vital role in businesses today.
+As the work environment continues to evolve at a rapid pace and competition for talent gets fiercer, HRD professionals have an excellent opportunity to impact the sustainability and competitive advantage of firms through the design, implementation and evaluation of HRD strategies and learning interventions.
+Upon successful completion of this paper students will have developed a greater understanding of the impact learning interventions have on an organisation's ability to expand its capacity and how to design effective training programmes.
 The emphasis of this paper is both theoretical and practical.

 |Paper title||Human Resource Development|